JGPY/roboAI/readme.md

 ## V1.*
     version：main_V1.*.py
         Functional_description:
-            1. Set A、B、C and D four target points indoors。
+            1. Set A,B,C and D four target points indoors.
             2. Four target points are set and started automatically on the rviz interface by simulating the mouse and keyboard.
         Dependent_file: